betimer/note/webrtc/journey.md

 ## Change device: 1. list available devices

-First of all you need to know all your avaiable device list:
+First of all, you need to know all your available device list:

 ```js
 navigator.mediaDevices.enumerateDevices()